clucompany/include_tt/README.md

 }

 {
-	// Loading a string from "full.tt" using include_tt! macro.
-	let str = include_tt!(
+	// Loading a string from "full.tt" using inject! macro. let str = inject!(
 		#include_str!("./for_examples/full.tt") // this file contains `a, b`.
 	);